algorithmiaio/algorithmia-ruby/README.md

 ## Contributing

 Bug reports and pull requests are welcome on [GitHub](https://github.com/algorithmiaio/algorithmia-ruby).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+### Not Yet Implemented:
+- Interacting with the Algorithmia Data API
+- Passing in query parameters such as setting timeout values
+- Getting response metadata